masterkram/bytehub/docs/StudyNotes/Module1/Math/Calculus/Vectors.md

 # Vectors

 ## Three dimensional coordinate systems.
-additional to x and y axies there is also a z axis in three dimensional coordinate systems.
+additional to x and y axes there is also a z axis in three dimensional coordinate systems.

 ### Coordinate planes:
-Coordinate planes are planes that pass through two axies.
+Coordinate planes are planes that pass through two axes.

 These are the coordinate planes in three dimensions:
 + xz-plane (y = 0)